mrkyleknight/Reading-Journal-/Class201.md

-1. Describe 2 things that require JavaScript in the Browser? *HTML and CSS*
+1. Describe 2 things that require JavaScript in the Browser? *dynamic & API require JS*

 2. How can you add JavaScript to an HTML document? *< style > elements*